 If an injury causing slip and fall accident occurs on residential property, the property owner or landlord may be found responsible if certain conditions are met:

 - He or she knew or should have known about the lurking danger.

 - He or she could have repaired or rectified the dangerous situation.

 - He or she should have known that, if the dangerous situation wasn’t taken care of, an accident was foreseeable.

 - He or she failed to take care of the dangerous situation, and you were injured as a result.

 Slip and fall accidents that occur on government property raise separate issues of their own and come with their own unique rules and regulations.
-If a slip and fall accident on government property leaves you injured, you need an experienced California slip and fall accident attorney on your side.
+If a slip and fall accident on government property leaves you injured, you need an experienced California slip and fall accident lawyer on your side.

 Common Injuries Suffered After a Slip and Fall